czi-catalystproject/hub-champion-training/episodes/manage_images.md

 ## Reproduce software environments with containers

-Containers are a useful technology for overcoming software challenges in reproduciblity, portability and scalability.
+Containers are a useful technology for overcoming software challenges in reproducibility, portability and scalability.
 A container bundles up the software application and its dependencies into a lightweight and standalone package that can be run on any infrastructure.

 :::{mermaid}
 :align: center